-End-point assessment: Lantra
+End-point assessment: Delivered by Lantra

 The General Farm Worker will typically be required to drive farm vehicles and must hold the appropriate license.
-The individual will work alongside the supervisor, supporting daily operations for the farm enterprises including identifying and maintaining animal or plant health performance, conducting routine tasks and assisting with general record keeping practices.
-The individual will manage the storage of forage and crop, minimising waste and disposing of necessary waste appropriately.
+The individual will work alongside the supervisor, supporting daily operations for the farm enterprises including identifying and maintaining animal or plant health performance, conducting routine tasks and assisting with general record-keeping practices.
+The individual will manage the storage of forage and crops, minimising waste and disposing of necessary waste appropriately.
 Animal welfare and risk awareness and prevention are integral to this occupation.

 A General Farm Worker is likely to specialise in Livestock or Crops.
 This Apprenticeship Standard takes a core and options approach.
 All Apprentices will complete the core and must select the most appropriate option for their role: Livestock Worker or Crop Worker.

 In their daily work, an Apprentice in this occupation interacts with the internal farm team reporting to a line manager, and with several external stakeholders including vets, farm advisors, contractors and other consultants to the business.